stonecharioteer/blog/_sources/posts/2021/advent-of-code.rst.txt

+:blogpost: true
+:date: Dec 7, 2021
+:category: Tech
+:redirect: aoc-2021
+:tags: Programming, Advent of Code, Learning, Data Structures, Algorithms

 =======================
 Advent of Code 2021
 =======================

-.. post:: Dec 7, 2021
-   :tags: programming, learning, tech
-   :category: Tech
-   :redirect: aoc-2021

 I'm working on this year's `Advent of Code <https://adventofcode.com/2021>`_ problems.
 I have wanted to work on this *live* for several years now, and